Price & Hours

-- Parks and Gardens, Sightseeing
+- Parks and Gardens, Sightseeing Type

-- Time to Spend: 1 to 2 hours
+- 1 to 2 hours Time to Spend

 A first-time visit to Chicago isn't complete without a stop at Millennium Park.
-Sitting to the north of the Art Institute of Chicago in the Loop, this 24.5-acre space is used to showcase cutting-edge art, architecture and landscaping; it also acts as a backdrop for concerts and festivals.
+Situated in the Loop just north of the Art Institute of Chicago, this 24.5-acre space is used to showcase cutting-edge art, architecture and landscaping; it also acts as a backdrop for concerts and festivals.
 Most visitors come to Millennium Park to see the Crown Fountain and Cloud Gate, better known as "The Bean."
-Designed by Spanish artist Jaume Plensa, the Crown Fountain features two 50-foot towers facing off against each other across a shallow reflecting pool.
-The towers' LED screens project the faces of 1,000 different Chicago residents, which are perfectly aligned with spouts so that it appears they are spitting water on passers-by.
+Designed by Spanish artist Jaume Plensa, the Crown Fountain features two 50-foot towers that face each other at opposite ends of a shallow reflecting pool.
+The towers' LED screens project the faces of 1,000 different Chicago residents, which are perfectly aligned with spouts so that it appears they are spitting water on passersby.
 Cloud Gate – created by British artist Anish Kapoor – is a 110-ton bean-shaped sculpture forged from stainless steel.
 The Bean's elliptical shape reflects the Chicago skyline.

-There are plenty of other reasons to visit Millennium Park: You can see a concert at the Frank Gehry-designed Jay Pritzker Pavilion, stroll through the Lurie Garden or the Boeing Galleries (where contemporary sculpture is displayed outdoors) or sign up for a Segway tour at the McDonald's Cycle Center.
+There are plenty of other reasons to visit Millennium Park: You can see a concert at the Frank Gehry-designed Jay Pritzker Pavilion, stroll through the Lurie Garden or the Boeing Galleries (where contemporary sculpture is displayed outdoors), or sign up for a Segway tour at the McDonald's Cycle Center.